 Although we are a junior school, we recognise that both these elements are essential to success and so support the acquisition of both sets of skills through various methods.
 The majority of our pupils will be able to decode, so our focus is on 'reading to learn' rather than learning to read.
 This means we focus on developing comprehension and evaluation skills.
-However, for pupils below the expected level, we provide decoding lessons such as Read Write Inc and 1:1 reading time.
-We have a supported reading scheme for those children who cannot access the Accelerated Reader scheme.
+However, for pupils below the expected level, we provide decoding lessons such as Read Write Inc phonics and 1:1 reading time.
 We further understand that reading is a developmental process and part of life-long learning: we encourage and praise children at every stage of it.
+Strategies to promote and develop fluency are used throughout the teaching of English.